MOHAMMAD-SARFARAZ-AFZAL/ssahs/README.md

 Contact Us: Interactive map, contact form, and details for easy communication.

 ## Technologies Used
-HTML5, CSS3 for structure and styling.
+HTML5, CSS3 for structure and styling.<br>
 JavaScript for interactivity and dynamic content.